microtrain/bootcamp/12-Express/02-Express.md

     * Build a static view page that is not Ajax.
 1. Add an additional Passport strategy of your choosing (GitHub, Facebook, Twitter, etc)
 1. Add the ability to reset passwords
-1. Create a PSA called auth, this will provide
+1. Create a SPA (single page application) called auth, this will provide
     * user registration
     * user login
     * the ability to change a password